bepronetwork/grants-program/applications/application-uconetwork.md

 Please provide the following:

-* UCO Network (used cooking oil network).
+* UCO Network (Used Cooking Oil Network).
-* A Blockchain for Advanced BioFuels.
+* A Blockchain Solution that contributes for an efficient waste traceability and mitigates the risk of fraud in Advanced BioFuels Production.
 * An indication of how your project relates to / integrates into Bepro Network / Bepro-js
-* We are interested in creating a ecosystem that awards who is enviromental friend trough waste to wealth and all the stakeholder´s.
+* We are creating an ecosystem that promotes environmental sustainable behaviors and rewards its participants.

 ### Project Details